-St. Anthony’s is an outstanding day Special School, Teaching School and Nation Support School maintained by West Sussex County Council.
+St. Anthony’s is an outstanding day Special School, maintained by West Sussex County Council.
 The school caters for boys and girls aged 5-16.
-Currently we can admit up to 206 pupils.
+Currently we have 225 pupils on roll.
 All pupils admitted to St. Anthony’s School must have an Education, Health and Care Plan Statement.

 We have pupils with a range of learning, medical or language difficulties.
 A high percentage of our pupils have speech and language difficulties.
 A significant number have autism, dyslexia, dyspraxia or other specific learning needs.

 We provide a happy and supportive learning environment, in which your child will receive a balanced curriculum, with a wide range of opportunities that will help them to grow into independent responsible people.
 Pupils work towards national accreditation up to, and including where appropriate, GCSE.
 With a favourable adult to pupil ratio we aim to help your child learn and develop.